sidharthrashwana/network_traffic_analyzer/README.md

 **Description**

-This project is used to capture network traffix passing through an interface.
+This project is used to capture network traffic passing through an interface and store frames onto the DB.

 **Tech Stack**

 Backend :  Python + SqlAlchemy

 **Run**